anirudhb123/ResearchProjectModels/README.md

 4. Prepare your proton-proton collision data in a suitable format.

 5. Choose the model you want to use and execute its corresponding Python script.
-For example, to run a variational autoencoder model
+For example, to run a variational autoencoder model that uses mse as the loss metric, run

     ```bash
-    python ResearchProjectModels/'Variational Autoencoder Models'/wandb_vae_mse.py
+    python ResearchProjectModels/'Variational Autoencoder Models'/vae_mse.py
     ```